darkriszty/MarkdownTablePrettify-VSCodeExt/README.md

 Formatting files or checking if they're already formatted is possible from the command line.
 This requires `node` and `npm`.

-The extension has to be downloaded and compiled:
-- Locate the installed extension path or download the extension from Github.
-- Go to the extension directory.
-- Run `npm install`.
-- Run `npm run compile`.

-The typical location of the installed extension (your actual version might differ):
-- Windows: `%USERPROFILE%\.vscode\extensions\darkriszty.markdown-table-prettify-3.0.0`
-- macOS: `~/.vscode/extensions/darkriszty.markdown-table-prettify-3.0.0`
-- Linux: `~/.vscode/extensions/darkriszty.markdown-table-prettify-3.0.0`

-Available features from the command line:
+### Available features from the command line:
 - To prettify a file: `npm run --silent prettify-md < input.md`.
 - To prettify a file and save the output: `npm run --silent prettify-md < input.md > output.md`.
 - To check whether a file is prettyfied or not: `npm run --silent check-md < input.md`.
 This will fail with an exception and return code `1` if the file is not prettyfied.

 > Note: the `--silent` switch sets the npm log level to silent, which is useful to hide the executed file name and concentrate on the actual output.

+### Installation

+To access the CLI, the extension can either be used from the Github sources, from the install VSCode extension or from npm.

+#### Compiling from the source code

+- Download the source code.
+- Go to the extension directory.
+- Run `npm install`.
+- Run `npm run compile`.

+#### Using the already installed VSCode extension

+Locate the installed extension path.
+The typical location of the installed extension:
+- Windows: `%USERPROFILE%\.vscode\extensions\darkriszty.markdown-table-prettify-{version}`
+- macOS: `~/.vscode/extensions/darkriszty.markdown-table-prettify-{version}`
+- Linux: `~/.vscode/extensions/darkriszty.markdown-table-prettify-{version}`

+#### Using it from npm

+Install the npm package `npm install -g markdown-table-prettify`.
+Use `npx` to prettify files:
+- To prettify a file: `npx markdown-table-prettify < input.md`.
+- To prettify a file and save the output: `npx markdown-table-prettify < input.md > output.md`.
+- To check whether a file is prettyfied or not: `npx markdown-table-prettify --check < input.md`.
+This will fail with an exception and return code `1` if the file is not prettyfied.

 ## Known Issues